Meaning of inventory costing

 Specific identification method

 The cost of every component of inventory is tracked explicitly in this method.
-The cost of goods sold and closing stock calculated after that.
+The cost of goods sold and closing stock are calculated after that.
 Since this method is very elaborate, it can be used only with large items such as cars or items which are unique and of high value.
-In most of the cases, it is difficult to assign a cost to each component of the inventory.
+In most cases, it is difficult to assign a cost to each component of the inventory.
 Hence, this method is not preferred.

 First in First Out method